Homemade Whole Wheat Pasta

 I went many years in my life only eating fresh, homemade pasta from scratch.

-I had the time to be a little bit of a food snob, I couldn’t help help it!
+I had more time back then (because I didn’t have any kids), and nothing beats fresh pasta.
 I prefer this this Homemade Whole Wheat Pasta to anything that can be found in the store (and I love using it to make recipes like this pesto pasta or this pasta primavera)

 And even though it might sound intimidating, it’s really not!
 Making your own pasta is actually really easy and fun.

 Once you eat homemade noodles it is so hard to ever eat store-bought varieties again.
-I got over it when I had my third baby and my life forever changed (read: I didn’t have the time or energy to make everything from scratch anymore).
+I got over it when I a few babies and my life forever changed (read: I didn’t have the time or energy to make everything from scratch anymore).

 However, now that I have older kids who love to cook with me, we’ve started making this whole wheat pasta again as a fun way to spend time together in the kitchen.